Electric Baseboard Heaters: Problems & Solutions

 Most solutions are easy enough, but if your electric baseboard heater is truly acting up and you don’t feel comfortable getting into the heart of the matter, call a professional electrician right away.

 For Electric Baseboard Heater Installation & Repairs in Vancouver & Surrounding Areas, Call WireChief Electric at 604-800-1665

 My baseboard heaters aren’t heating enough:

-Check up on insulation and keep temperature up in unused rooms: It’s essential to have proper insulation in a home heated by baseboard heaters.
-Inadequate insulation makes baseboard heaters work harder and longer than they need to– cancelling out any benefit and cost advantages they offer.
-Make certain doors and windows are all weather stripped, and re-caulk where necessary.
+Check up on insulation and keep the temperature up in unused rooms: It’s essential to have proper insulation in a home heated by baseboard heaters.
+Inadequate insulation makes baseboard heaters work harder and longer than they need to– canceling out any benefit and cost advantages they offer.
+Make certain doors and windows are all-weather stripped, and re-caulk where necessary.

 I worry my electric baseboard heater isn’t very safe:

 Don’t block the airflow: Baseboard heaters are a pretty safe heating source, as long as you don’t leave items too close to it.
 Baseboard heaters are made to sit ½ an inch above the floor or carpet to allow proper airflow throughout the system.
 Most units have a safety thermal cut-off feature to help prevent overheating.
 Don’t place furniture too close, and avoid having window drapes or blind cords covering the unit.
 Make sure smaller items, like children’s toys, aren’t left too close nearby.

 Buy a baseboard heater cover: A new baseboard heater will most likely come with a cover, but if you have an old heater you can easily renovate it to update its look and safety.
 Covers enclose the heated parts and help in childproofing your baseboard heaters.